RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Installation-Guide.rst

 Setting Permissions for Groups
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This section provides the steps to add any current user to a video group in order to access GPU resources.
+This section provides steps to add any current user to a video group to access GPU resources.

 1. Issue the following command to check the groups in your system: